unjs/unstorage/docs/2.drivers/redis.md

 - `cluster`: List of redis nodes to use for cluster mode.
 Takes precedence over `url` and `host` options.
 - `clusterOptions`: Options to use for cluster mode.
 - `ttl`: Default TTL for all items in **seconds**.
 - `preConnect`: Whether to initialize the redis instance immediately.
 Otherwise, it will be initialized on the first read/write call.
-When enabled, it also sets `lazyConnect` to `false` if unset.
-Default disabled.
+Default: `false`.

 See [ioredis](https://github.com/luin/ioredis/blob/master/API.md#new-redisport-host-options) for all available options.